Free shipping on order above 200€

 Fencing Shoes: How to Choose the Right Pair for Performance and Injury Prevention – Azza Fencing

-Expert guide — Azza Besbes, World Championships medalist and Olympian
+Expert guide by Azza Besbes, World Championships medallist and three-time Olympian

-At Azza Fencing, our shoes are designed by athletes, for athletes, in collaboration with biomechanics experts and world-class champions — delivering stability, cushioning, and durability for the real demands of fencing.
+At Azza Sports, our shoes are designed by athletes, for athletes, in collaboration with biomechanics experts and world-class champions, delivering stability, cushioning and durability for the real demands of fencing.

-Fencing isn’t like other sports.
+Fencing is not like other sports.
 In each bout the body performs fast, asymmetric, explosive actions:

 • forward lunge from the front foot,